Gruntfuggly/activitusbar/README.md

 One last option is `activitusbar.searchViewInPanel`.
 If you move the search view to the panel (using the context menu) then set this to true to allow the panel to be toggled instead of the sidebar. *Note: Don't set this to true with the search view in the normal position!*

+### Task Buttons

+Buttons can also be configured to start tasks.
+Just use "task.*task-label*".
+E.g., `"task.build":"tools"` will create a button with the tools icons which starts the "build" task when the button is clicked.

 ## Known Issues

 Unfortunately, the octicons set currently supported by vscode is now slightly out of date, so some may not appear.